 Required Minimum Distribution Rules and When to Apply Them

-Why take distributions early?
+Why take IRA distributions early?

 Retirees of any age with large IRAs must understand that their IRAs can be hit with estate and income taxes when they die.
 And RMD rules could cause future income tax burdens while they are alive.
 However, clients between ages 59½ and 70½ have a great opportunity to use tax brackets to their advantage.